frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 Let's assume you run a group of companies, some may be larger companies and some may be smaller that are a part of the larger companie(s).

-In ERPNext, you can setup multiple companies.
-The company structure can be parallel, i.e., sister companies, parent child companies, or a combination of both.
+In ERPNext, you can set up multiple companies.
+The company structure can be parallel, i.e., sister companies, parent-child companies, or a combination of both.

-A parent company is the larger organization which consists of one or more child companies.
+A parent company is a larger organization which consists of one or more child companies.
 A child company is a subsidiary of a parent company.

 The company tree view displays the overall structure of your companies.